Best Time to Visit Valencia: A Month-by-Month Guide

 The best time to visit Valencia is May and October.
-This is when the temperatures in Valencia are just perfect, the tourists are few and far in between and the sun shines from sunrise to sunset.
+This is when the temperatures in Valencia are just perfect, the tourists are few and far between and the sun shines from sunrise to sunset.

 But Valencia has a mild Mediterranean climate, with over 300 days of sunshine per year.
 This means Valencia is a wonderful city to visit year-round and there really isn’t a bad time to visit.